-No Pizza, No Lasagne, No Tourist Menu
+No Pizza, No Lasagne, No Tourist Menu: Our Favourite Venice Restaurant

 Hidden down a hard-to-find lane in the sestiere or neighbourhood of San Polo, the restaurant’s location is such that there is little chance that overheated, foot-weary visitors to Venice will find this lovely little spot, let alone be asking for any of the three items mentioned.

-For those hungry lost souls who somehow end up in the dead end, the ‘No pizza, no lasagne, no tourist menu’ sign is sure to have them around and go back the way from which they came.
+For those hungry lost souls who somehow end up in the dead end, the ‘No pizza, no lasagne, no tourist menu’ sign is sure to have them turn around and go back the way from which they came.

-While that may not be entirely the intention, the often-repeated oversimplifications that “Venetian food is bad” or “Venice doesn’t have any decent restaurants” is pervasive enough for owners Francesco and his all-seeing mother Piera, and their friendly team, to post the declaration of war against the bland, pan-Italian slop that passes for food at some restaurants in the city.
+While that may not be entirely the intention, the often-repeated over-simplifications that “Venetian food is bad” or “Venice doesn’t have any decent restaurants” is pervasive enough for owners Francesco and his all-seeing mother Piera, and their friendly team, to post the declaration of war against the bland, pan-Italian slop that passes for food at some tourist-centric restaurants in the city.

 Venice also has some gems, and while it appears that travel and food writers are just waking up to that fact, we’ve been quietly enjoying Venetian food for the 12 years we’ve been visiting the city.

-Antiche Carampane is not alone in serving up superb Venetian cuisine, based on fresh seasonal produce, in an atmospheric setting, and with a characteristically Venetian attitude to hospitality that is warm and welcoming, attentive yet relaxed, and always passionate and informed.
+Antiche Carampane is not alone in serving up superb Venetian cuisine, based on fresh seasonal produce, in an atmospheric setting.
+And with a characteristically Venetian attitude to hospitality that is warm and welcoming, attentive yet relaxed, and always passionate and informed.

-But there is something about the way Antiche Carampane operates that best exemplifies what makes Venetian restaurants and their cuisine so special.
+But there is something about the way that Antiche Carampane operates that best exemplifies what makes Venetian restaurants and their cuisine so special.